 As a biologist, I enjoy everything about nature and animals.
 I know that many people are skeptical about zoos and zoological parks.
 However, I’ve grown up with the books of the great English naturalist Gerald Durrell.
 He was a famous zookeeper, conservationist, and writer of the 20th Century.
 Thus, since my childhood, I don’t see every zoo as a prison for animals.

-Today, modern zoos are not only places for the people to watch wild animals.
+Today, modern zoos are not only places for people to watch wild animals.
 They play an important role in the conservation of rare and endangered species.
 Zoos are also places that educate people about animals and ecology.
 Ideally, different prejudices are broken and fears dissolve there.

 Yes, there are still many bad examples of the “zoos” in the world.
 It is not uncommon that animals are kept in bad conditions.
 I’ve seen big tigers and bears stuffed with drugs just to be able to take close-up pictures with them.
-It is an incredible violence!
+It is incredible violence!
 There are still such miserable places.
 Yet, they exist because people go there and support them.
 Often it is because people are unaware and do not actually know what they are doing and paying for.
 Sometimes they just don’t care.
 Therefore, the educational work done by modern real zoos like Loro Park is so important.
 Education leads to understanding and compassion, and compassion is the only way to stop the violence.

 #3 Best Places to Eat in Tenerife